stelace/stelace/docs/plugins.md

 Have a look at official `rating` plugin to get a complete working example.

+Search filter Domain-Specific Language is also enabled by [a standalone plugin](https://github.com/stelace/stelace-search-filter-dsl-parser), as another working example.

 Plugins are expected to export the following properties from `index.js` file, in addition to optional properties mentioned in the intro above:

 - `name`